CROSP/pretty-toast/README.md

 -----

 **NOTE** :
-If you want to use `Iconify Android` icons, you should call
+If you want to use `Iconify Android` icons, you need to inject icons into yours `ApplicationContext`, invoke
 ```java
 PrettyToast.initIcons();
 ```